Every year on or near the first day of spring I host an Ostara celebration to welcome this long-awaited season of Spring.

 It’s true that our ancestors were more connected to the Sun than we are today.
 They observed its pathway across the sky; they tracked how the sunrise, sunset, and day length changed, using the Sun (and Moon) as a clock and calendar.

-Now, I don’t propose becoming that intuned to our natural world, but we can connect on a deeper level than we now do.
+Now, I don’t expect us to become that intuned to our natural world, but we can connect on a deeper level than we now do.

 The act of planning and preparing an Ostara celebration can help you feel rooted & empowered in your life, by giving you a deep understanding of seasonal energy.